clarkok/screeps-segdb/README.md

 pending read requests if their hosting segment got loaded.
 And lastly, you should call `tickAfter()` so the database can finish its housekeeping work.
 If you make any update to the database in this tick, you'd better to reserve at least 1 write quota for the database.
 The database can work if you don't give it any write quota, but if the global reset happens right on this tick, you may lose some changes.
-You can use `minimumUpdateRequirement()` to query the suggested write quota value.
+You can use `minimumWriteQuota()` to query the minimum write quota or `suggtestedWriteQuota` for the suggested one.

 **Note**
 The SegDB would use a few kilo-bytes vanilla Memory to store some metadata.
 The memory path is hardcoded as